Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Introduction

 \section{Introduction}

-Human motion patterns emerge from the complex interaction of different body parts like muscles and bones that are controlled by the nervous system \cite{Latash2012}.
-In robotic applications, muscles and bones are replaced by motors and structural elements.
-The function of the nervous system is substituted by some kind of digital motor control framework.
-Hence, movements need to be encoded into a parameterized representation that can be processed by computers and turned back into robot control signals.

-Apart from industrial applications, where fast and reliably repetitive movements are needed, static, non-adaptive trajectory representatios such as interpolation between via-points using splines \cite{Siciliano2009} are insufficient in most cases.
+Movement generation methods play an important role in robotics that is crucial for enabling robots to perform actions precisely, and especially to generalize movements to unknown situations.
+Apart from industrial applications, where fast and reliably repetitive movements are needed, static, non-adaptive trajectory representations such as interpolation between via-points using splines \cite{Siciliano2009} are insufficient in most cases.
 In dynamic environments, trajectories need to be adapted, and it is infeasible to pre-program trajectories for each possible situation.
 Therefore, motion encoding frameworks need to be able to generalize movements to new situations, e.g., to new start- or end-points.
-Furthermore, this way they are more easily allowing for learning by demonstration \cite{Billard_RobotProgrammingDemonstration_2008, Ravichandar_RecentAdvancesRobot_2020a}, also called transfer learning or imitation learning.
+Furthermore, this way, they are more easily allowing for learning by demonstration \cite{Billard_RobotProgrammingDemonstration_2008, Ravichandar_RecentAdvancesRobot_2020a}, also called transfer learning or imitation learning.
 In imitation learning, instead of obtaining new movements by a theoretical description or optimization method, human demonstrations are encoded by some mathematical model and then used by a robot.
 Human demonstrations are usually obtained by manually moving the robot, called kinesthetic guidance, or via motion tracking of the human body.

 To generalize trajectories to new situations, a motion encoding framework should therefore be able to generate human like movements for new situations from given demonstrations of known situations.
 As will be discussed below, various different approaches were developed for movement generalization, however the question arises, which of these frameworks performs best with respect to efficiency and accuracy of movement encoding and generalization to unseen situations.